cloudmesh-community/book/chapters/doc/markdown.md

     Any figure used in the text must be referred to with a figure cation and label as shown next

+    Quotes are in our publications not only done with "quote" but also with `>` in front of each quoted line, it must be clearly indicated before or after from which source:

+    > "This is a quote" [@label].

+    Please note that the period is after the label.
+Alternatively you can say

+    In [@label] we find the following list of properties.(use an appropriate starting sentence):

+    > * item1
+    > * item1

+    PLease note that we have not used quotes here as it is confusing in lists, but it is clear from the `>` that we still quote.

 ## Editors